ravendb/bootcamp/src/Unit-2/lesson4/README.md

 ````

 There are some points to note here.
 The "counting" task is performed by
-two expresions.
+two expressions.
 The `Map` just gets data from the documents and the `Reduce`
 performs the aggregation.
 This allows the RavenDB engine to
 treat each step in isolation, that means it is not required to run them
 sequentially and at the same time.

 The output from the `Map` and `Reduce` steps needs to be the same.
 This
-allow the engine to perform multi reduce stages.
+allows the engine to perform multiple reduce stages.

 ### Step 4: Initialize the `DocumentStore` and register the index on the server